Advertiser Disclosure

 Access to multiple resorts around the globe is only the first benefit of the Epic Pass.
 Pass holders also receive 6 Ski With A Friend Tickets loaded onto the pass, which they can email to their friends to receive discounted lift tickets.

-Taking multiple trips to the snow each year, these tickets are awesome.
+These tickets are awesome, as I take multiple trips to the snow each year.
 My partner and I use all of ours without fail each year to save our mates money, sometimes several hundred dollars per person per trip.
-Skiing is, after all, not a cheap sport, and every dollar you can save both on and off the mountain helps.
+Skiing is not a cheap sport; every dollar you can save on and off the mountain helps.

-On the mountain, tapping your Epic Pass at participating retail outlets and restaurants provides you with a percentage discount on your purchase, and every little bit helps.
-Because, let’s face it, who hasn’t paid $20 for a very average hot dog at a ski resort before and felt violated by the experience?
+On the mountain, tapping your Epic Pass at participating retail outlets and restaurants gives you a percentage discount on your purchase.
+Let’s face it, who hasn’t paid $20 for a very average hot dog at a ski resort before and felt violated by the experience?

 Aspen Snowmass